Elder Law Definitions

 Authority: Chapter 765, Parts I – IV, ss.
 765.101 – 765.404, Florida Statutes (2015).

 Probate is the court process for passing ownership of a deceased person’s assets to the beneficiaries.
 It is also necessary to wind up the decedent’s financial affairs and make sure all the decedent’s creditors are paid.
+It is important to note, that just because someone has a Last Will and Testament does not necessarily mean no probate will be necessary.

 Probate assets are property (real and personal) that the decedent owned in his or her sole name on the date of death.
 They do not include bank or investment accounts that are held jointly with right of survivorship with another individual or accounts that are payable or transferable on death to another.
 They also do not include a life insurance policy or retirement account that is payable to a specific beneficiary.

 In a formal probate administration, the required documents are filed with the Clerk of the circuit court in the county where the decedent lived at the time of his or her death.
-The Circuit Court judge assigned to the case signs all Probate Orders and presides over hearings in the matter.
+The Circuit Court judge assigned to the case signs all Probate Orders and presides over hearings in the matter, if necessary.
 If there is a Will, the judge approves the Will and appoints the Personal Representative named in the Will.
 If there is no Will (this is called “intestacy”), the judge appoints the surviving spouse or another family member to be the Personal Representative.

 The Personal Representative is in charge of the administration of the decedent’s probate estate and has a legal duty to administer the probate estate pursuant to Florida law.
 In most cases the Personal Representative will be required to be represented by an Attorney who will provide legal advice throughout the process.
 Many legal issues arise, even in the simplest probate estate administration, and most of these issues will be unfamiliar to non-attorneys.
-The attorney for the personal representative is not the attorney for any of the beneficiaries of the decedent’s probate estate.
+The attorney for the Personal Representative is not the attorney for any of the beneficiaries of the decedent’s probate estate.

 The length of time it takes to complete the probate process depends on the facts of each case; some probate administrations take longer than others.
-For example, the personal representative may need to sell real estate prior to settling the probate estate, or to resolve a disputed claim filed by a creditor or a lawsuit filed to challenge the validity of the will.
+For example, the Personal Representative may need to sell real estate prior to settling the probate estate, or to resolve a disputed claim filed by a creditor or a lawsuit filed to challenge the validity of the will.
 Any of these circumstances, if present, would tend to lengthen the process of administration.
 Even the simplest of probate estates must be open for at least the three-month creditor claim period; it is reasonable to expect that a simple probate estate will take about five or six months to properly handle.

 How is a Guardian Appointed?
 A Petition to Determine Incapacity is filed with the court to determine if a person lacks the capacity to take care of his or her self and property (assets).
 A Petition to Appoint a Guardian is usually filed at the same time.
 The court appoints an attorney to represent the alleged incapacitated person (the AIP).
 The attorney meets with the individual, makes an assessment in that person’s best interests and files a report with the court.
 The court also appoints a committee of three members to conduct an evaluation and report back to the court.
 This committee consists of one physician, one psychiatrist, and either another physician or psychiatrist, a nurse, a social worker, or a lay person qualified to make such an evaluation.
 The court holds a hearing to review all relevant evidence, including the reports of the examining committee.
 If the AIP is found to be incapacitated, the court must determine if there is a less restrictive alternative to guardianship.
 If there is not, the court appoints a guardian and issues an Order that states which personal and property rights are to be taken away and exercised by the guardian.
 An individual or corporation can be appointed by the court to manage some or all of the personal and property affairs of a person.